 - To get the right sized sofa, I measure my room and existing furniture, then draw them to scale.
 Then I can play around with the layout and get a feel for what size sofa I should buy.

 - What look am I trying to achieve?
 The style, shape, colour and covering material will absolutely make a difference.
-If I'm going for a Scandanavian look, I'll go for a sofa like Urban Rhythm's Melba or Nellie with their lightly stained stiletto legs, perhaps a neutral or pastel hue, in a soft feeling fabric.
+If I'm going for a Scandinavian look, I'll go for a sofa like Urban Rhythm's Melba or Nellie with their lightly stained slender legs, perhaps a neutral or pastel hue, in a soft feeling fabric.

 - Can I see the sofa in person?
 I always visit the sofa store to actually sit in the sofa, to get a feel for the depth of the seat and the back support.
 I also sit in it the same way I sit at home, I lounge around at home quite differently to sitting in public.
 (Just don't go so far as to putting your feet up on the sofa in the showroom!)